swapniel99/erav1s5/README.md

 ### 2. utils.py

 The `utils.py` file contains utility functions used in the project.
-It includes functions for plotting example images, training the model, testing the model's performance, plotting training statistics, and visualizing incorrectly classified examples.
+It includes functions for training the model, testing the model's performance, plotting training statistics and visualizing incorrectly classified examples.

 ### 3. S5.ipynb